practicalli/clojure/docs/clojure-cli/execution-options.md

 `-X` flag provides the flexibility to call any fully qualified function, so Clojure code is no longer tied to `-main`

 Any function on the class path can be called and is passed a hash-map as an argument.
 The argument hash-map is either specified in an alias using `:exec-args` or assembled into a hash-map from key/value pairs on the command line.
 Key/values from the command line are merged into the `:exec-args` map if it exists, with the command line key/values taking precedence.

+### clojure.exec arguments

+Clojure.exec command takes key value pairs read as EDN values (extensible data notation that is the base syntax of Clojure).

+Number values and keywords can be parsed from the command line

+Arguments that are vectors and hash maps should be wrapped in single quotes to avoid the command line shell splitting arguments at spaces, e.g. `'[:a :b]'`, `'{:c 1}'`.

+The double quotes in an EDN string must be wrapped by single quotes, along with vectors and hash-maps

+- `'"strings in double quotes surround by single quotes"'`
+- `'[:vectors :with-single-quotes]'`
+- `'{:hash-maps :with-single-quotes}'`

+### clojure.exec examples

 Call the `status` function from the namespace `practicalli.service`, which is on the classpath in the practicalli.service project